DiamondKeySecurity/libtfm/README.md

 ======

 This is a trivial port of the Tom's Fast Math (TFM) bignum library to the Cryptech environment.
-At least for now, this just checks the package out from GitHub, verifies that the SHA-256 digest of the commit we're using matches a known value, and builds the library with the options we want.
+We use a git submodule to pull the package from GitHub, we verify that the SHA-256 digest of what we got from GitHub matches the version we tested, then we build the library with the options we want.

 See tomsfastmath/doc/tfm.pdf for API details.